nathan818fr/hipay-professional-sdk-js/README.md

 ## Testing

+For unit tests, a **real payment flow is reproduced** and tested (on the HiPay staging API):
+- An order is created
+- A browser is opened on the payment page and make a payment
+- A Notification (callback) listener wait for the transaction autorisation
+- The order is captured
+- A Notification (callback) listener wait for the transaction capture (and several other complementary tests are performed)

 Run the unit tests (no need to run build before, they use the typescript files):
 ```sh
 npm run lint